taverasmisael/vanillabox/readme.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/taverasmisael/vanillabox/tags).

+Each release is done with the help of [StandardVersion](https://github.com/conventional-changelog/standard-version)

 ## Changelog

 See a full list of changes on our [Changelog](CHANGELOG.md) file